w3c/wcag3/guidelines/groups/text-and-wording/clear-language/no-unnecessary-words.md

 type: supplemental
 ---

-Sentences do not include unnecessary words or phrases.
+Sentences do not include redundant or unnecessarily wordy phrases.

-:::except-when
+:::except-when :term[text content] is:
+* poetic,
+* scriptural,
+* artistic, or
-* text is poetic, scriptural, artistic, or expressive rather than informational.
+* expressive rather than informational.
 :::

 :::note
-Automated tools can help identify unnecessary words in many languages, including Arabic, English, Hindi, Mandarin, and Russian.
+Automated tools can help identify redundant or unnecessarily wordy phrases in many languages, including Arabic, English, Hindi, Mandarin, and Russian.
 :::

 :::example
 * redundant modifiers such as ‘free gift’ and ‘past history’
-* double negatives to express a positive such as ‘not implausible’ (which can be shortened to ‘plausible’)
+* double negatives to express a positive such as ‘She didn't see nothing’ (which can be shortened to ‘She saw nothing’)
 * indirect phrasing such as ‘at this point in time’ (which can be shortened to ‘now’)
 * noun versions of verbs, such as ‘take into consideration’ (which can be shortened to ‘consider’)
 :::